Fescue’s Summer Off Season

 If you see more than an occasional grub when digging in your landscape, we recommend treatment.
 An occasional grub is good for the environment, but as with most insects, too many and they will cause damage to your lawn.

 Bagworms – Common on needle evergreens (juniper, cedar, cypress, etc.).
-If a plant is already stressed due to heat or draught, bagworms can kill the plant.
+If a plant is already stressed due to heat or drought, bagworms can kill the plant.
 Inspect often and treat as needed.

 Aphids – Small sap-sucking insects that leave plants with a honeydew, sticky substance on leaves.
 Aphids are easy to spot.
-If the leaves appear unusually glossy stop and look under the leaf and you will find insects hard at work.
+If the leaves appear unusually glossy stop and look under the leaf, you will find insects hard at work.
 Aphids thrive in hot, dry conditions.

 Spider Mites - They also gather on the underside of leaves but are very small and hard to see.
 The first sign you may have spider mites is a plant with weak looking, yellowish leaves.
 Take a white sheet of paper, place it below the leaf and lightly shake the leaf.
 If you see small specs of red, yellow, and brown on the paper and they start moving around, it isn’t dust and dirt you are seeing, it is spider mites.